dret/webconcepts/concepts/link-relation/provider.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/provider"
 title:         "Link Relation: provider"
+concept-name:  Link Relation
+concept-value: provider
 description: "Refers to the resource that provided the context resource.
 Typically, this would be used to identify the entity publishing the resource."
 ---